jordyorel/orus-lang/docs/MISSING.md

 - [*] **Done**: Implement if/else statements with nested conditions and `elif`, including jump patching and scoped blocks.
 - [*] **Done**: Add basic dead code elimination for unreachable branches
 - [*] **Done**: Implement constant folding for compile-time known conditions
+- [ ] **Todo**: If/else and loops should create new scopes in Orus no need 'mut' inside loop or if statement

 ```orus
 // Target syntax: